Can Associations Apply a Surcharge on Credit Card Payments?

 It’s worth noting that the practice of applying a surcharge on credit card payments is not the same as issuing a convenience fee.
 They are similar in that merchants can use them to cover the costs they would pay to credit card companies.

 However, convenience fees are typically a flat fee and are only available if the method of payment is distinct from the business’ standard payment method.
-An example of this would be purchasing movie tickets online instead of buying them at the box office.
+An example would be purchasing movie tickets online instead of buying them at the box office.
 The theater might charge a convenience fee for those buying their tickets online.

 The Legal Status of Surcharging

 If your state does allow surcharging, the major credit card companies require that you follow certain procedures and rules.
+For instance, you must give written notice of your desire to surcharge to all credit card brands your association accepts.
+However, if you have an AffiniPay account, this requirement will be handled on your behalf.

 The Pros and Cons of Surcharging